 If you notice that Baby’s stool is coming out red, black or white, you should definitely call the doctor.
 White poop could be a sign of an infection or jaundice, while red or black could mean trouble with either fresh or digested blood.

 And as far as constipation goes, texture is a better indicator then is the time between bowel movements.
 Poop that is hard or pellet-like (either small and dry or large and hard) is probably signs of constipation, which can be caused by dehydration.
 If you notice something like this, it’s a good idea to check in with the doctor.

 On the other hand, watery or runnier-than-normal poop, especially in large amounts very quickly, could be diarrhea.
 Diarrhea usually clears up on its own, but if it sticks around longer than a day, it’s a good idea to check in with your doctor, just to be safe.
 Diarrhea can be a sign of an infection, a food allergy, or a reaction to a medication.

 A look into the future

-Baby’s poop, just like the rest of her, is going to keep changing, and the next big shift will happen when she starts eating solid food.
-Breastfed babies’ poop might grow more solid when she starts solids, while formula-fed babies’ poop might become looser and runnier, but there’s no one standard way that her dirty dipeys will change once she reaches this point, except for a more poopish smell – you can pretty much count on this.
+Baby’s poop, just like the rest of them, is going to keep changing, and the next big shift will happen when they start eating solid food.
+Breastfed babies’ poop might grow more solid when they start solids, while formula-fed babies’ poop might become looser and runnier, but there’s no one standard way that their dirty dipeys will change once they reach this point, except for a more poopish smell – you can pretty much count on this.